-In this paper, we focus on the analysis of social data and contact patterns of conference participants: We consider communities of participants and their visited talks.
-Additionally, we analyze face-to-face contacts of conference participants during the duration of the conference.
+In this paper, we focus on the analysis of social data and contact patterns of conference participants: We consider communities of participants and their visited talks and we analyze their face-to-face contacts in these contexts.
 We examine different explicit and implicit roles of the participants, validate the community structures, and analyze various structural properties of the contact graph.

-Our contribution is three-fold: We present an in-depth analysis of the social relations and behavioral patterns at the conference, identify characteristics of special roles and groups, and sketch approaches on how the mined information can be implemented in social conferencing applications.
-We focus on profiles of the participants and their face-to-face contacts.
-Considering these, we analyze community structures during the conference.
-Additionally, we consider the special interest groups as given by a participant during registration in comparison to the emerging communities at the conference.
-Finally, we perform a description and characterization of different roles and groups, e.g., organizers and different subcommunities at a conference, in order to identify characteristic factors.
+Our contribution is three-fold: We present an in-depth analysis of the social relations and behavioral patterns at the conference, analyze different community structures, and identify characteristics of special roles and groups.
+We focus on profiles of the participants and their dynamics considering face-to-face contacts, and a set of different community structures.
+For these, we use grounded information considering special interest groups, as given by the participants during registration in comparison to the emerging communities at the conference.
+In this way, we investigate how the established community structures emerge in the dynamic conference context.
+Finally, we describe and analyze different roles and groups, e.g., organizers and different subcommunities at a conference, in order to identify distinguishing characteristics.

-The rest of the paper is structured as follows: In Section 2 we discuss some social applications for conferences, and issues of privacy and trust.
+The rest of the paper is structured as follows: Section 2 discusses social applications for conferences, and issues of privacy and trust.
 After that, Section 3 considers related work.
 Next, Section 4 provides the grounding of our approach presenting an in-depth analysis and evaluation of real-world conference data.
 Finally, Section 5 concludes the paper with a summary and interesting directions for future research.